kenpeter/zend_auth_flow/readme.md

 * http://localhost:8015/handleUserDecision.
 When user authorise or decline api access to zendesk, a token will be appended to this URL or error message is appended if declined.

+* http://localhost:8015/getNewToken.
+Allow you to get a new token for easy testing.

 ## Test
 This little app must be running first, then we run all the tests.